clintmckenna/oTree_gpt/README.md

 ---

 ## Model Parameters
 Currently, I have this set up to use gpt-3.5-turbo.
-Youn can adjust this model and the temperature in the \__init__.py file:
+You can adjust this model and the temperature in the \__init__.py file:

 ![embedded](https://clintmckenna.com/img/2023/2023-03-29/constants.png)